leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 {{#example_out Examples/DependentTypes/DB.lean notDone}}
 ```
 Errors that begin with `unsolved goals` describe tactics that failed to completely build the expressions that they were supposed to.
+In Lean's tactic language, a _goal_ is a type that a tactic is to fulfill by constructing an appropriate expression behind the scenes.
 In this case, `constructor` caused `Subschema.cons` to be applied, and the two goals represent the two arguments expected by `cons`.
 Adding another instance of `constructor` causes the first goal (`HasCol peak \"location\" DBType.string`) to be addressed with `HasCol.there`, because `peak`'s first column is not `"location"`:
 ```lean